“People will soon forget what you said. They will never forget how you made them feel.”- Dr. Maya Angelou”

 According to 62% of customers, service insight and knowledge is key to a good customer service experience- American Express

 Importance of a proper ticket queue management process?

-A proper ticket management system plays an important role in the growth and development of an organization.
+A proper ticket management process plays an important role in the growth and development of an organization.

 Customer service representatives work with the ticket management system to improve customer experience during the resolution process while monitoring essential ticket handling key performance indicators (KPIs) such as ticket responses and resolution timeframes.

-Inefficient ticket handling processes can result in SLA (Service Level Agreement) breakdowns when an unresolved Technical problem causes unexpected service downtime that affects the business’s customers.
+An inefficient ticket assignment process can result in SLA (Service Level Agreement) breakdowns when an unresolved Technical problem causes unexpected service downtime that affects the business’s customers.

 Lost or mishandled tickets, as well as inappropriate escalations, may all result in extra charges that influence corporate profitability and the overall ROI of service desk operations.